dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

       - but that's conjecture, no quantum mechanisms in the brain have been discovered

 ###

+Extrapolating from a basic assessment of the math, there are implications and ramifications that attain preponderance, standing above everything else.
+By failing to fully understand sociophysical phenomena, by stubbornly clinging to ideology constructed around a fast-fading paradigm.
+By refusing to allow adaptation, we fall victim to Nietzche's danger of dangers.
+This is not to say that morality and well-defined, top-down values systems will themselves be antiquated.
+Quite the opposite: we need to reinforce those systems that already exist, but augment them with agile, flexible and antifragile values systems that can fill in the gaps.

+# Paradoxes of Creating an Adaptive Belief System Today

+#### Restate this from "speed of thought: 20 postulates"

+> Extrapolating from a basic assessment of the math, there are
+> implications and ramifications that attain preponderance, standing
+> above everything else.
+By failing to fully understand sociophysical
+> phenomena, by stubbornly clinging to ideology constructed around a
+> fast-fading paradigm.
+By refusing to allow adaptation, we fall
+> victim to Nietzche's danger of dangers.
+This is not to say that
+> morality and well-defined, top-down values systems will themselves
+> be antiquated.
+Quite the opposite: we need to reinforce those
+> systems that already exist, but augment them with agile, flexible
+> and antifragile values systems that can fill in the gaps.

+This is counterintuitive: traditionally, values systems inculcated via belief systems required a critical mass of adoption.
+In a region, in-phase investment of energy from its follers was required to counter specral decoherence and to perpetuate the belief system.
+Once a level of (saturation) was acquired, other people began to take the values system into account, whether they believed or not.
+Therefore, to acquire that density or saturation -- and for theological reasons -- belief systems needed to be rooted in doctrine that (remained unchanging) for generations.

+- the doctrine drew its authority upon this (unchangingness)

+- another paradox: a system that only exists to adapt to whatever it
+  encounters:
+  - changes too quickly and becomes destabilized
+  - has no root in truth and will hold nothing sacred
+  - cannot be the basis of a values system rooted in truth: one that is meant to be shared.

+- it needs to be agile to adapt to (drastic) phenomenological and teleological (changes) to society via technology

+- such an agile belief system needs to fill in the gaps.
+  - it doesn't need to involve everyone. (i.e. "clear the planet")
+  - the mechanics of updating such a belief system imply that the the greater number of followers:
+  - the greater the time/energy required to update
+- as updates are "pushed" more often, with more followers, more variants.
+  - and the propensity increases for each variant to:
+    - build/operate fallible institutions out of line with the people who are guiding the adaptation. these mistakes in instituion or doctrine can take generations to understand, but they can easily lead to situaions that bring down an entire religion.

+###

 Human civilization is embarking on a paradigm shift of cultural flux,